sf-wdi-44/final-project/README.md

 ---

-## Further Exploration
+## Above and Beyond

 ###### What if I want to do more?

-Suggestions for going above and beyond, in order of most recommended:
+Suggestions for going above and beyond:

+* **Implement login** – you could even implement 3rd party authentication to allow users to login using their credentials from other services.
 * **Incorporate a 3rd party API** to add data and functionality to your application.
-* **Implement login** – you could even implement 3rd party authentication to allow users to login using their credentials from other services.
 * **Test** critical components of your code.
 * **Recruit real users** for your app.